-For both P and FP we sometimes measure relative to another notion of size that is polynomially related to the input length.
+For both P and FP we sometimes use another notion of size that is polynomially related to the input length.
 For example, a dense graph on n vertices takes $\Theta(n^2)$ to represent; however, we will cheat and take n to be the length of the input.
 For the purpose of telling whether a problem is in P, this cheat does not matter.
+We note that we cannot always cheat.
+When discussing more linear and quadratic reductions for problems in NP, which we will do in Chapters 2 and 7.
+We will be very careful about what we do and do not count for length-of-input.